domaindrivendev/Swashbuckle.WebApi/README.md

 This option accepts a lambda as a strategy for grouping actions into ApiDeclarations.
 The default implementation groups by controller name.

-#### PostFilter ####

-You can use this option to apply any number of filters that modify each "OperationSpec" after initial generation.
-For example ...

-A filter that enhances the spec with standard response code descriptions:

-    public class AddStandardResponseMessages : IOperationSpecFilter
-    {
-        public void Apply(ApiDescription apiDescription, OperationSpec operationSpec, ModelSpecMap modelSpecMap) {
-            operationSpec.ResponseMessages.Add(new ResponseMessageSpec
-                {
-                    Code = (int) HttpStatusCode.OK,
-                    Message = "It's all good!"
-                });

-            operationSpec.ResponseMessages.Add(new ResponseMessageSpec
-            {
-                Code = (int)HttpStatusCode.InternalServerError,
-                Message = "Somethings up!"
-            });
-        }
-    }

-Or, a filter that adds an authorization response code description to actions that are decorated with the AuthorizeAttribute:

-    public class AddAuthorizationResponseMessages : IOperationSpecFilter
-    {
-        public void Apply(ApiDescription apiDescription, OperationSpec operationSpec, ModelSpecMap modelSpecMap) {
-            if (apiDescription.ActionDescriptor.GetFilters().OfType<AuthorizeAttribute>().Any())
-            {
-                operationSpec.ResponseMessages.Add(new ResponseMessageSpec
-                    {
-                        Code = (int) HttpStatusCode.Unauthorized,
-                        Message = "Authentication required"
-                    });
-            }
-        }
-    }

 #### MapType ####

-This option accepts a Type and a ModelSpec.
-It allows you to customize the ModelSpec for a given Type.
+This allows you to override the default DataType generation for a given Type.
+It's intended for the use-case when you have a class that is serialized to a primitive JSON type.

-#### SubTypesOf ####
+#### PolymorphicType ####

-The latest Swagger spec supports description of polymorphic models using a subTypes property.
-This can be applied to any complex model to indicate sub-types that are part of the API.
-However, coresponding support in the Swagger tools, including swagger-ui, is currently very limited.

-That said, if you'd still like to describe polymorphic models in your raw spec, you can explicitly call out the sub-types for a given type using the "SubTypesOf" API as shown above.
+The Swagger spec provides a way to describe polymorphic models with **subTypes** and **discriminator** properties.
+Swashbuckle currently requires these to be explicitly configured.
+Later versions may include a feature to scan assemblies but in the meantime you can use the fluent "PolymorphicType" method to guide you.

 This will generate an additional complex model for each sub-type and bind them to the base model via the subTypes property:

      "Product": {
        "id": "Product",